 Having recently released her fourth studio album, SILVER, singer/songwriter and recording artist Kat Mills Polys ’93 reflects and shares her thoughts about volunteering as the Class Fund Chair for the class of 1993.

+What made you decide to volunteer as a Class Fund Chair for The Vassar Fund?
 What are your inspirations/reasons for volunteering and giving back to Vassar?

 Past Spotlight Volunteers

 - Judy Frithsen Lee ’69 and Leah Johnson Wilcox ’69

 - Amanda Wallwin ’02

 For more information about past spotlight volunteers or to suggest a volunteer to spotlight in the future, please contact Stephen Gnojewski at 845-437-5421.